MattySplatties/python-challenge/README.md

 Solution scripts for the python challenges provided at the UC Berkeley Data Analytics Bootcamp.

 PyBank
-Python script for analyzing the financial records of a company.
-Given two sets of revenue data (budget_data_1.csv and budget_data_2.csv).
-Each dataset is composed of two columns: Date and Revenue.

 Created a Python script that analyzes the records to calculate each of the following: